metaleap/gerbil-lsp/lsp/notes.md

 All namings used here are provisional / placeholder identifiers, not me prescribing how exports from `ide` should be called.  =)

 Paths: for simplicity's sake, perhaps all paths consumed or produced `ide`-side should be absolute.
-Callers of `ide` can then translate (if even needed) in both directions to whatever their thing is: project-dir-relative, current-dir-relative etc...
+Callers of `ide` can then (if they even need to at all) translate in both directions from/to whatever their thing is: project-dir-relative, current-dir-relative etc...

 # 1. Workspace syncing